Alluxio/alluxio/docs/Configuration-Settings.md

 To run Tachyon, it also requires some system environment variables being set which by default are configured in file `conf/tachyon-env.sh`.
-If this file does not exist yet, you can create one from a template we provided in the source code `conf/tachyon-env.sh.template` by:
+If this file does not exist yet, you can create one from a template we provided in the source code using:

 ```bash
 $ cp conf/tachyon-env.sh.template conf/tachyon-env.sh
 ```

 There are a few frequently used Tachyon configuration properties that can be set via environment variables.
-One can either set these variables through Shell or modify their default values specified in `conf/tachyon-env.sh`.
+One can either set these variables through shell or modify their default values specified in `conf/tachyon-env.sh`.

 * `$TACHYON_MASTER_ADDRESS`: Tachyon master address, default to localhost.